 Still feel like you don’t have all of the information you need to create an extensive win-back plan?
 Consider a single-touch to lapsed members to learn what you could be doing better, remind them of your value proposition and offers a single click to get them back to your website and to get their membership current.

-2. Show lapsed members the value
+2. Show them the value

 I can’t speak for your email, but mine is full of “We’ve missed you!” messaging from other marketers.
 And I’m not opening any of them.
 Are you?

 It goes without saying that all efforts should be as personalized as possible.
 Whether it’s including personal details in an email (reminding them of the value they realized going to last year’s annual conference and introducing the exciting changes you’ve made to this year’s events) or giving phone calls from your leadership team, members want to feel special.
 Make these initiatives memorable and use them as an opportunity to show how much they mean to you.
-This may be your last opportunity to reengage a lapsed member – make it count!
+This may be your last opportunity to reengage them- make it count!

-3. Keep it from happening again
+4. Keep it from happening again